 This paper is organized as follows: Section II presents some related works from other authors.
-Section III explains the execution of parallel tasks and the sources of slack times.
-It also presents an energy model for homogeneous platforms.
+Section III presents an energy model for homogeneous platforms.
 Section IV describes how the performance of MPI programs can be predicted.
 Section V presents the energy-performance objective function that maximizes the reduction of energy consumption while minimizing the degradation of the program's performance.
-Section VI details the proposed energyperformance algorithm.
+Section VI details the proposed energy-performance algorithm.
 Section VII verifies the accuracy of the performance prediction model and presents the results of the proposed algorithm.
 It also shows the comparison results between our method and other existing methods.
 Finally, we conclude in Section VIII with a summary and some future works.